Time efficiency analysis for undersampled quantitative MRI acquisitions: Discussion

-TEUSQA has been derived for 3D acquisitions, but it is applicable also to 2D acquisitions, assuming a 3D volume in which one of the dimensions has size 1.
+TEUSQA has been derived for 3D acquisitions, but it is also applicable to 2D acquisitions, assuming a 3D volume in which one of the dimensions has size 1.
 However, different k-space sampling patterns should be designed in that case.
+Furthermore, TEUSQA, although derived as general framework, is limited to Cartesian acquisitions in the current work.
+For non-cartesian (spiral, radial) acquisitions, the frequency encoding dimension needs to be considered in the computation.

 The prospectively undersampled phantom maps showed good repeatability, corresponding to the prediction of TEUSQA, within the range of $T_1$ and $T_2$ where the sequence was expected to map the values correctly.
-Large differences between the estimates are observed outside the selected spheres.
-These areas have $T_1$ and $T_2$ values that are not in the range where the sequence is expected to be accurate.
-Therefore, those regions have been excluded from evaluation.
-Even though there are areas where the maps cannot be recovered accurately, the estimations in the selected spheres were precise.
+Large differences between the estimates were observed outside the selected spheres where the sequence is not accurate.
+Therefore, those regions were excluded from the evaluation.
+However, these regions with large differences did not prevent the estimation in the selected spheres to be accurate.

-With this experiment, we also demonstrate the possibility of mapping $T_1$ and $T_2$ with a high acceleration factor, using an optimized undersampling pattern and a joint reconstruction and estimation procedure.
-This acceleration factor can be compared to the echo train length in normal Fast Spin echo acquisitions, as then all the echoes are combined into a single k-space, potentially causing artifacts.

-For this work, we focused on the verification of TEUSQA using a relatively generic sequence without targeting any particular parameter.
-In the future, TEUSQA can be used to optimize sequences that target particular parameters for example $T_2$ which would decrease $TR$ and consequently scan time.
+We demonstrated $T_1$ and $T_2$ mapping on a healthy volunteer and a test-retest experiment using a high acceleration factor.
+Nevertheless, our primary focus was on the verification of TEUSQA.
+Further optimisation of sequence setting and targeting particular parameters, for example, $T_2$, could enable a shorter $TR$ and consequently scan time.

+In this work, we focused on finding good undersampling patterns using TEUSQA; however, TEUSQA can potentially be beneficial also to find optimal scan settings such as TE, TR, and flip angles similar to previously proposed metrics \cite{leitao_efficiency_2021,deoni_rapid_2003,crawley_comparison_1988,asslander_optimized_2019,zhao_optimal_2019,poot_optimal_2010,jones_optimal_1996,brihuega-moreno_optimization_2003}.
+Compared to these work the main benefit is the inclusion of the undersampling pattern and hence that was the main focus of our investigation.

+TEUSQA, in its present form, is only applicable for reconstruction techniques that directly estimate tissue parameters from undersampled k-space measurements.
+Most of the approaches for time-resolved images for cardiac or perfusion acquisitions use a two step approach where contrast images are reconstructed followed by estimation of parameters \cite{ahmad_variable_2015}.
+As such TEUSQA is not directly applicable to such dynamic acquisitions.
+However, given a forward model that relates perfusion or cardiac parameters directly to under sampled kspace, TEUSQA would be applicable.